 Advantages have already been gained with various construction projects through the use of BIM software.
 For example, the inlet at skyport in the steel construction at the corridor to departure hall 1a (temporary terminal).
 Because coordination of the virtual design has taken place, a "clash" was discovered early.
 A clash concerns a design conflict between different contractors or different construction projects.
 Partly due to this coordination, the delivery was not delayed and this saved the construction team a lot of money.

 It quickly became a question not of whether Schiphol should further develop BIM, but rather how soon and how.

-Ibis, a software company specialising in creating and selling estimation and maintenance software for construction, infrastructure and real estate management, was successful in closing a contract with Schiphol.
-As the exclusive partner for Catenda within the Dutch speaking Benelux, Ibis has delivered and installed Bimsync for Schiphol.
+Ibis, a software company specializing in creating and selling estimation and maintenance software for construction, infrastructure, and real estate management, was successful in closing a contract with Schiphol.
+As the exclusive partner for Catenda within the Dutch-speaking Benelux, Ibis has delivered and installed Bimsync for Schiphol.

-Applying BIM to construction projects and in process control has many advantages that generate value across the board and contribute greatly to improvements during implementation phases.
+Applying BIM to construction projects and in-process control has many advantages that generate value across the board and contribute greatly to improvements during the implementation phases.
 For instance, lead times can be shortened because developments in the new assets can be better controlled.
 Failure costs are reduced because errors can be identified already in the design process instead of only finding out during installation or construction.

 All this leads to a higher speed of implementation, at lower costs, and with plan stability.
-Fewer surprises during rollout also means more certainty in planning.
+Fewer surprises during rollout also mean more certainty in planning.

-The results so far are very promising, and now that this software highway is in place, implementation and the cross-organisational roll-out is now being carried out.
+The results so far are very promising, and now that this software highway is in place, implementation and the cross-organizational roll-out is now being carried out.

-Bimsync and the use of open international standards will remain at the core of Schiphol´s project organisation.
-This will be key in their pursuit of achieving ever more efficient and coherent ways of data driven decision making and capturing data all through the life cycle.
+Bimsync and the use of open international standards will remain at the core of Schiphol´s project organization.
+This will be key in their pursuit of achieving ever more efficient and coherent ways of data-driven decision-making and capturing data all through the life cycle.